2024–25 West Virginia Mountaineers men's basketball team

 The 2024–25 West Virginia Mountaineers men's basketball team represented West Virginia University during the 2024–25 NCAA Division I men's basketball season.
-The Mountaineers were coached by first year head coach Darian DeVries, and played their home games at the WVU Coliseum located in Morgantown, West Virginia as members of the Big 12 Conference.
+The Mountaineers were coached by Darian DeVries in his first and only season in Morgantown, and played their home games at the WVU Coliseum located in Morgantown, West Virginia as members of the Big 12 Conference.
 Despite improving upon their 9–23 record from the previous season, the Mountaineers failed to qualify for the NCAA tournament for the second consecutive season.

 After one season at the helm, DeVries would depart the West Virginia program to become head coach at Indiana.

 Previous season

 The Mountaineers finished the 2023–24 season 9–23, 4–14 in Big 12 Play to finish in a tie for last place.
 They lost in the first round of the Big 12 tournament to Cincinnati.